 OrganiCup is the menstrual cup I currently use, and I am very pleased with it.
 It fits perfectly, and I never had any troubles with taking it out or putting it.
 I got an A size – it isn’t too big, and the silicone is easy to fold.

 OrganiCup is quite soft, but it isn’t the softest menstrual cup on the market.
 If you are looking for a very squishy menstrual cup, then maybe choose one of the rest from this list.

-However, OrganiCup is still very easy to fold, to insert, and to take out.
+However, OrganiCup is still very easy to fold, insert, and take out.
 It will require some practice, but you will already get used to it after a few times.